russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 "Trauma results in a fundamental reorganization of the way the mind and brain manage perceptions… leaving individuals feeling unsafe in their own bodies."

-This can cause feelings of disconnection, hypervigilance, or overwhelming shame, undermining self-esteem.
+This can lead to feelings of disconnection, hypervigilance, or overwhelming shame, ultimately undermining self-esteem.

 Somatic practices for releasing trauma